Kingston Lacy: History

 Sir Ralph died in 1677, and his widow let the house to James Butler, 1st Duke of Ormond from 1686 until he died there on 21 July 1688.
 John Bankes the Elder regained the property in 1693, and with his wife Margaret, daughter of Sir Henry Parker of Honington Hall, completed most of his father's original development plan.
 In 1772 the house passed to his second son Henry who remodelled it, built a servants' wing, and enclosed the parkland for better agricultural management.

 The 1784 Enclosure Act allowed Henry Bankes the Younger, grandson of Ralph Bankes, to create the current estate and parkland footprint.
 He demolished the hamlet of Kingston which was situated adjacent to the 16th-century Keeper's Lodge, diverted the Blandford road (now the B3082) and converted former agricultural land to parkland.
-He undertook further minor alterations in the 1820s, before he became a Member of Parliament for the rotten borough of Corfe.
+He undertook further minor alterations in the 1820s, before he became a Member of Parliament for the rotten borough of Corfe Castle.
 He was a trustee for the British Museum and its parliamentary advocate, and some of his collections which were once part of the house, are now in the museum.
 Bankes entertained his friends at the house, including William Pitt the Younger and Arthur Wellesley, 1st Duke of Wellington.

 Bankes' son, the explorer and adventurer William John Bankes, commissioned his friend Charles Barry to encase the red brick hall in stone, and enlarge his other property Soughton Hall.
 Barry remodelled Kingston Lacy between 1835 and 1838.
 The work involved facing the brick with Chilmark stone, adding a tall chimney at each corner, and lowering the ground level on one side to expose the basement level and form a new principal entrance.
 He planted beech tree avenues along the Blandford Road, of which some 2+1/4 mile survives.